IEA says oil market may rebalance faster if OPEC sticks to target

 "Even with tentative signs that bulging inventories are starting to decline, our supply-demand outlook suggests that the market -- if left to its own devices -- may remain in oversupply through the first half of next year," the IEA said.
 "If OPEC sticks to its new target, the market's rebalancing could come faster."

-"At this stage, it is difficult to assess how the OPEC supply cut, if enforced, will affect market balances," the agency said.
+"At this stage, it is difficult to assess how the OPEC supply cut, if enforced, will affect market balances," the agency added.

+"A significant rebound in production from Libya and Nigeria and further growth from Iran would suggest that bigger cuts would have to be made by others, such as Saudi Arabia, to meet the ... production target."

 OPEC members meet next month in Vienna.